-We will read four plays by Shakespeare and watch many film adaptations of these works-some at full length and many more as clips.
+Description: We will read four plays by Shakespeare and watch many film adaptations of these works-some at full length and many more as clips.
 Here is a sampling: we will analyze Asta Nielsen's 1921 Hamlet starring herself, and we will compare modern Hamlets played by David Tennant, Patrick Stewart, Benedict Cumberbatch, Adrian Lester, and Andrew Scott.
-We will look at Aki Kaurismaki's Finnish Hamlet Goes Business, and I will try to find a free online version of Kurosawa's The Bad Sleep Well.
+We will look at selections from Aki Kaurismaki's Finnish Hamlet Goes Business and from Kurosawa's The Bad Sleep Well.
 We will view The Tempest in a science-fiction adaptation and in a stop-motion puppet production.
 We will see Caliban played as everything from a hairy, white-skinned Neanderthal to an angrily proud colonial slave.
-We will familiarize ourself with adaptations of Twelfth Night that include Dinita Gohil playing Viola in a sari, an all-male stage production featuring Mark Rylance in a Tudor dress and Stephen Fry in yellow stockings, and a feminist adaptation set in high school, starring Amanda Bynes.
+We will familiarize ourselves with adaptations of Twelfth Night that include Dinita Gohil playing Viola in a sari and an all-male stage production featuring Mark Rylance in a Tudor dress and Stephen Fry in yellow stockings.
 We will analyze a 1911 Merchant of Venice with a Shylock played as a grotesquely stereotyped Jew and watch Al Pacino's culturally complex portrayal of Shylock in 2004, asking ourselves what it means that this production elides Portia's racism.
-We will not search for the "best" version of each play or criticize productions for not being "faithful" to the written texts; instead, we will use our literarycritical powers to discuss how each director uses the materials of cinema to give a particular interpretation of a play, how each director's interpretation speaks to and from its cultural moment, and what that director's interpretation means to us in terms of the intersectional issues of today.
+We will not search for the "best" version of each play or criticize productions for not being "faithful" to the written texts; instead, we will use our literary- critical powers to discuss how each director uses the materials of cinema to give a particular interpretation of a play, how each director's interpretation speaks to and from its cultural moment, and what that director's interpretation means to us in terms of the intersectional issues of today.
 We will read half of a play each night; class time will consist of discussion and film-watching, but there will be some lectures, and students taking the course at the 6000 level will give class presentations.